Plant Scientist

 Joanne Chory

-Position: Plant Biologist, Director of the Plant Biology Laboratory at the Salk Institute for Biological Studies
+Plant Biologist, Director of the Plant Biology Laboratory at the Salk Institute for Biological Studies

-Contribution: Dr. Joanne Chory is a pioneering plant biologist whose research focuses on how plants adapt to environmental stress.
+Dr. Joanne Chory is a pioneering plant biologist whose research focuses on how plants adapt to environmental stress.
 She leads the Harnessing Plants Initiative at the Salk Institute, which aims to develop plants that can store more carbon dioxide in their roots, thereby helping to mitigate climate change.

-Impact: Chory’s work has the potential to revolutionize how we combat climate change by using plants as natural carbon sinks.
+Chory’s work has the potential to revolutionize how we combat climate change by using plants as natural carbon sinks.
 Her research could lead to the development of crops that contribute to carbon sequestration, playing a critical role in reducing atmospheric CO2 levels.

-Resources and Further Reading:
+Resources and Further Reading

 - Plantae: Part of the ASPB

-- American Society of Plant Biologist: ASPB
+- American Society of Plant Biologists: ASPB

 - New Phytologist Foundation